• Skip to primary navigation

 Meeting the given sweater pattern gauge is important.
 Why?
 Because it ensures your stitches are the same size as the designer's.
 Especially in crochet sweaters, all of the measurements listed in the pattern are based on the given gauge.

-If your stitches are too large or too small, you run the risk of your sweater also being too large or too small.
-Gauge is super important to ensuring your project fits!
+If your stitches are too large or too small, you risk your sweater also being too large or too small.
+Gauge is super important to ensure your project fits!

 PRO TIP: Look to see if the pattern you're following has instructions to crochet pockets.
 Often you can follow those instructions to crochet your gauge swatch.
 Then you'll already have one pocket finished just by checking your gauge!